sentry5588/two_wheeler/README.md

 # two_wheeler
 Hosting code for a two-wheel-in-parallel robot controlled by Arduino.
 The robot will be similar to a segway but in a much smaller scale.

-# Project Purpose
+# Why Another Self-Balancing Robot?
 Building a physical platform to test and compare various control and estimation algorithms.
+Almost all existing self-balancing robot uses PID control.
+I plan to use other control schemes with different robot state estimation methods.

 # External Lib
 Used following linked list lib